hiteshhedwig/git_basics/Readme.md

 what is the pull request? also widely known as PR in coding community.

 avoid trying to visualize what pull request can refer to (if it doesnt make sense at the 2-3 attempts).
-Just simply try to understand PR is a abbreviated way of saying, *"i have made some changes to fix/upgrade this package, can you merge this into relevant branch of the project?"* its upto author now if he/she wants to merge your PR (changes made) to his branch or not.
+Just simply try to understand PR is a abbreviated way of saying to the author of the repo, *"i have made some changes to fix/upgrade this package, can you merge this into relevant branch of the project?"* its upto author now if he/she wants to merge your PR (changes made) to his branch or not.

 you should be in the right branch of your project.